OnlyJ22/StudyToWGU/CS 204/Ch3.md

 * Aggregate functions (`SUM`, `COUNT`, `AVG`) analyze numeric data.
 * `GROUP BY` organizes data for aggregates.
 * `HAVING` filters group-level results.

-Let me know if you'd like practice problems on any of these!
-Got it—I’ll revert to your specified format exactly, using `###` for headers and avoiding emojis or extraneous symbols.
-Let’s redo the last one properly:

 ### Section 3: SQL INSERT Statement